allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

     2nd digit: number of single directional connections (only one user has been rated) 3rd digit: number of open connections (users have not interacted with each other)

 The triads most interesting for us are the 201 and 030T structures.
-Prevalence of the 201 traid is what we would normally expect to see when legitimate users interact and both mutually rate each other.
+Prevalence of the **201 traid** is what we would normally expect to see when **legitimate users** interact and both mutually rate each other.

 - insert image of example

-The 030T structure is often seen when fraudsters are using fake accounts to boost their ratings.
+The **030T structure** is often seen when fraudsters are using **fake accounts to boost ratings**.
 In this scenaro, they don't necessarily provide reciprocal ratings and the users that have been rated tend to rate each other in an interconnected fashion.

 <img src="/images/030T_example.png"  width="300" heigh="300" /> <img src="/images/example_4733.png" width="500" height="300"/>